-You can use the resource depletion monitoring functionality for the J2EE server, the batch server, or for the SFO server.
+The resource depletion monitoring functionality can be used on the J2EE server or batch server.
 In J2EE servers, the resources that can be monitored include memory, file descriptors, number of threads, thread dumps, HTTP requests pending queue, number of sessions, and connection pools.
 In batch servers, the resources that can be monitored include memory, file descriptors, number of threads, thread dumps, and connection pools.
-In SFO servers, the resources that can be monitored include memory, file descriptors, number of threads, and thread dumps.
 Note that file descriptors cannot be monitored in Windows and AIX.
 Furthermore, the number of threads cannot be monitored in Linux.